 Ben Cook was born and raised in Alaska and attended college in Southern California at the University of Redlands, graduating with a BA in Interdisciplinary Studies.
 After graduation, he became a member of the University of Redlands Senior Residence Life Staff.

 In 1997, Ben began training to become an IMPACT Suited Instructor and received certification in 1998.

-In 2001, he entered into the U.S. Marine Corps, receiving his commission as a 2nd Lt. in August 2001.
-Serving as a Communications Officer, he deployed multiple times to Okinawa Japan, Thailand, and Iraq, in support of Operation Enduring Freedom and Operation Iraqi Freedom.
-Additionally, he served as an instructor at a USMC formal school, responsible for the curriculum development and instruction and as a combatives instructor, achieving the highest instructor rank possible.
+In 2001, he received his commission with the U.S. Marine Corps.
+Serving as a Communications Officer, he deployed multiple times to Japan, Thailand, and Iraq.
+Additionally, he served as both an instructor at a USMC formal school, responsible for curriculum development and instruction and as a combatives instructor, achieving the highest instructor rank possible.

-In 2012, he resigned his commission to accept employment with the U.S. Department of Justice.
-Soon after, Ben came back to IMPACT as a Suited Instructor and is working to become an IMPACT Instructor Trainer.
-He also serves on the IMPACT Board of Directors.
+In 2012, he resigned his commission to accept employment with the U.S. Government.
+Soon after, Ben came back to IMPACT as a Suited Instructor and is now an IMPACT Instructor Trainer and serves on the IMPACT Board of Directors.

-Ben and his wife, Lindsey, live in the Los Angeles area and have two cats.
+Ben and his wife live in the Los Angeles area and have two cats.